jindrichsirucek/ESP8266-HTTPS-POST-GET-to-google-script-with-automatical-redirect/README.md

-# ESP8266-HTTPS-POST-GET-to-google-script-with-automatical-redirect
+# ESP8266 HTTPS POST GET to google script with automatical redirect
-It allows you to send a file by POST request to deployed web application from google script
+It allows you to send from ESP8266 a file by POST request or GET request to deployed web application by google script.
+It is usefull when you want to log data from ESP to google sheets for eg.